Chief Executive Officer, Chairman, and Co-Founder

 Vice President of Regulatory Affairs

 Ken Schisler is Vice President of Regulatory Affairs at EnerNOC.
 His role at EnerNOC marries three of his professional passions: entrepreneurship, public policy and unleashing the incredible potential for demand side management in energy markets.

 Prior to joining EnerNOC in 2007, Ken served for 13 years as a member of the Maryland General Assembly, rising to become Minority Whip.
 At the time of his election in 1991, Ken was 21 years old, the constitutional minimum age.
 He was and is the youngest legislator ever elected in Maryland, at least in Maryland’s post colonial history where records are reliable.
 In 2003, he was appointed by the Maryland Governor and confirmed by the Senate to become Chairman of the Maryland Public Service Commission where he served for 3 ½ years.
 During his tenure at the PSC, he served as Vice Chairman of the FERC Joint Board on Economic Dispatch for the PJM Interconnection and the Board of Directors of the National Association of Regulatory Utility Commissioners.
 Prior to service on the PSC, he was also an attorney in private practice in Maryland in addition to his service as a legislator.

-Schisler earned is undergraduate degree in Biology from Salisbury State University in 1992.
-He received his juris doctorate with honors from the University of Maryland School of Law in 1998.
+Schisler earned his undergraduate degree in Biology from Salisbury State University, and earned his JD with honors from the University of Maryland School of Law.
 Ken and his wife Amy have three beautiful daughters.
-In his free time, Ken loves spending time with his family and almost anything involving the outdoors.
+In his free time, Ken loves spending time with his family and doing almost anything involving the outdoors.

 Chief Information Officer